Two arrested in connection with shooting on Southeastern Louisiana University campus

 University police sent out an alert at 4:02 a.m. that read “The University Police Department is investigating a report of gunshots near the University Center.
 There is no immediate threat at this time.”

 A school spokesperson confirmed that the group on campus before the shooting included students and non-students.
-It is not yet clear if the two people who were shot were students.